Lawyer for Dentists, Dental

 dentist compete against

-his or her former practice?
+his or her former practice? and see,

 This article only gives a short roadmap of